Policewomen over the decades

 Constable

-Prior to joining the New Zealand Police in 1962 Valerie Redshaw had been in the London Metropolitan Police.
+Prior to joining the New Zealand Police in 1962 Valerie Redshaw was in the London Metropolitan Police.
 Posted to the Women’s Division at Auckland Central she served there until she married.

-After marrying, Valeria left Police to have children and taught at various schools in Otago and the Bay of Plenty for a while.
-She later attempted to re-join the police in the mid-1970s, but was told the police did not employ women with children.
+After marrying, Valeria left Police to have children and taught at various schools in Otago and the Bay of Plenty.
+She attempted to re-join the police in the mid-1970s but was told the police did not employ women with children.

-In 1984 she became an Education Officer at the Royal New Zealand Police College, with the responsibility for training youth aid officers, recruits and contributing to senior and commissioned officer courses.
-This was followed by a period of seven years designing curriculum for all police training, followed by a two and a half year secondment to the New Zealand Customs Service as their National Manager Training and Development.
+In 1984 she became an Education Officer at the Royal New Zealand Police College, with the responsibility for training youth aid officers and recruits and contributing to senior and commissioned officer courses.
+For a subsequent seven years she designed curricula for all police training, and was seconded for two and a half years to the New Zealand Customs Service as their National Manager Training and Development.

-Keen to advance the status of policewomen and promote training, she was the police representative on a number of public sector bodies including the EEO Advisory Group, the Public Sector Training Organisation and the Government Committee for Suffrage Centennial Year.
+Keen to advance the status of policewomen and promote training, she was the police representative on several public sector bodies including the EEO Advisory Group, the Public Sector Training Organisation and the Government Committee for Suffrage Centennial Year.
 She also served on the academic board of the Open Polytechnic of New Zealand.

 In 1991 she was given the task of organising the celebration of 50 years of women in policing.
 This inspired her to document women’s history in the service.
 Her book, Tact and Tenacity, was published in 2007.